prachuryasahoo/cypress-demo/README.md

 The env file can be used to create multiple variables based on the environment used for execution.

-Important: The cypress.env.json file is added to .gitignore to ensure the user credentials are secure.
+NOTE: The cypress.env.json file is added to .gitignore to ensure the user credentials are secure.

 For more details refer: